メインコンテンツにスキップ

 This image introduces examples of biodiversity initiatives at bases and factories across the country.
 In addition to the greening project " Ichigaya no mori (Ichigaya Forest) " at the head office location, it also introduces initiatives at 22 locations, such as conservation activities for endangered species.

-As a base for creating new value, we are promoting urban redevelopment in the Ichigaya district of Shinjuku Ward, Tokyo, where our head office is located, and as part of this, we are cultivating "Ichigaya no mori (Ichigaya Forest)" as a "new forest in the city."
+As a base for value creation, we are promoting urban redevelopment in the Ichigaya district of Shinjuku Ward, Tokyo, where our head office is located.
+As part of this, we are developing "Ichigaya no mori (Ichigaya Forest)" as a "new forest in the city."

 OECM Certified Logo